jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Data-Migration/Import-Data-Into-MySQL-Database-Instance/Migrate-From-JDCloud-VM-MySQL-Database-to-JDCloud-MySQL-Database-Instance.md

     ```
     mysqldump -u User name -p Password --single-transaction --set-gtid-purged=OFF -B Database name > /Path/Outputted file name.sql

-    Parameter description
+    Parameter Description
-        User name: User name of self-built database.
+        User Name: User name of self-built database.
         Password: Password of self-built database.
-        Database name: Fill in database names to be outputted and separate several database names with spaces
+        Database Name: Fill in database names to be outputted and separate several database names with spaces.
     ```

 5. Import the data into the MySQL service and execute the command after exporting self-built MySQL data from the VM to the local.